carpentries-lab/python-aos-lesson/episodes/07-vectorisation.md

 - "Vectorised operations can be used to avoid looping over array elements."
 ---

-A requirement that we haven't yet addressed is the option to apply a land or ocean mask.
+A useful addition to our `plot_precipitation_climatology.py` script would be the option to apply a land or ocean mask.
 To do this, we need to use the land area fraction file.

 ~~~